barisbozkurt/AutomaticPCGclassification/README.md

 - png files: plots of learning curves (acc vs epoch#, loss vs epoch#) and ROC curves
 - _res.txt files: contains measures for the system including confusion matrix, sensitivity, specificity, F-measure, etc.
 - other .txt files: log of experiments
-(files for each of the 5 experiments are shared)